 In 2019, state and provincial legislators who were selected as Birkholz Fellows participated in two web meetings to obtain background information on the problem of nutrient pollution and potential solutions, then capped off their deep dive into the issue with a weekend workshop in Detroit on October 25-27.

 Following the institute, the Birkholz Fellows took the lead for the GLLC in collaborating on options for coordinated, regional action to improve the management of nutrients to keep them out of the region’s waterways.
 The Task Force on Nutrient Management has produced a GLLC resolution and an action plan identifying priorities for the organization to achieve the goal of reducing nutrient pollution.
-The task force is currently working on model policies for states and provinces to implement to help solve this significant problem for the Great Lakes, their tributaries, and other waterbodies in the region.
+In September 2020, the task force recommended, and the GLLC Executive Committee approved, a set of model policies for states and provinces to implement to help solve this significant problem for the Great Lakes, their tributaries, and other waterbodies in the region.

 Position Statements and Correspondence